JayGoldberg/MoSShE/README.txt

 HDhardwareSmart		alerts on hardware failure counters Raid3ware		OK status of 3ware RAID controllers RaidCheck		checks md0 RAID  (WARN=syncing, ALERT=fail)

+ApcUpsValueTooHigh	checks UPS health if a value is too high ApcUpsValueTooLow	checks UPS health if a value is too low ApcUpsStatus		checks UPS health if a value is requivalent to

 LogEntryCheck		maximum number of message matches in logfiles
 			(used to check for bruteforcing, see examples in MOSSHE)